balmainn/pretty-python-gdb-stack/README.md

 ### gdb ./executable -x ppgdb.py
 example\
 gdb ./simple_program -x ppgdb.py
+### Method 2
+Start debugging with gdb with the command gdb ./your-executable\
+set ppgdb.py as the source file with source ppgdb.py
+### auto load safe path
 if gdb complains about auto-load safe-path not being enabled, add the following line to  your .gdbinit file. this file could be located in ~/.config/gdb/.gdbinit\
 set auto-load safe-path / \
 Though not doing this does not break anything